The Role of a Doula

 A birth doula, or birthworker, provides physical, emotional, and educational support before, during, and after childbirth.
 The support is continuous – doulas don’t change shifts like a labor nurse does.

-A birth doula does not act in a medical capacity — you have your doctor or midwife will diagnose, advise, and treat you.
+A birth doula does not act in a medical capacity — your doctor or midwife will diagnose, advise, and treat you.

 A doula is usually different from your partner, parent, or sibling because they have a deep level knowledge and experience, and are trained at setting their own feelings, needs, and biases aside.

-A doula supports the birthing person and their partner in speaking up for themselves, and steps in as advocate when need arises.
+A doula supports the birthing person and their partner in speaking up for themselves, and steps up as an advocate if the need arises.
+Advocacy is about amplifying the birthing persons agency, not taking it away.

 What Does That Look Like in Action?